-Major Component Normal Unit D istribution
+Major Component Normal L Init Distribution

-Lower-division business co re (4 courses) 12-16
+Lower-division business core (4 co urses) 12-16

+Upper-division business core cours

-Upper-division business co (6 courses) re courses 24
+(6 courses) 24

 Concentration (5 courses) 15-20

-Electives in major А s needed
+Electives in major As needed

-Total units needed for ma ijor: 55
+Total units needed for major: 55

 Transfer students may complete the Business Administration course requirements (10-course core and 5-course concentration) with fewer than 55 units; however, additional business electives must be taken to complete the 55-unit major requirement.
 Such students may elect to take additional coursework from their own or another area of concentration or from other approved courses offered within the business curriculum, such as BUS 295, 296, 385, 399, 495, and 499, as long as they meet the prerequisites for such courses.
 It is recommended that students familiarize themselves with course requirements and consult with a faculty advisor prior to choosing elective courses intended to meet the major requirements.
 At least one-half of the courses, including a minimum of 3 courses in the concentration, must be completed at SSU.